FIND YOUR NEAREST STORE

 To counter this, you'll need a hiking boot with as few seams as possible.
 A seamless design also stops water seeping in and can help stop friction that leads to blisters.
-Our hiking boots are also made with specialised soles and toe caps for enhanced durability, plus a gusseted tongue to keep debris out.
+Our hiking boots and shoes are also made with specialised soles and toe caps for enhanced durability, plus a gusseted tongue to keep debris out.

 Choosing hiking boots made from full-grain and nubuck leather offers you water resistance, abrasion resistance and durability.
 Split grain leather is a little lighter in terms of durability and water resistance, but requires much less time to break-in.

 Tip: If you will be hiking in rough terrain, you may want to pair your hiking boots with gaiters to protect your legs and stop debris coming in from the top.

 The longer your hiking adventure, the greater the demand on your body.
 If you plan to be on the move for a long time, you'll need more support from your boot.